lmiquel/PetsReal/README.md

 ## License

 This project is open-source and available under the MIT License.
+See the [LICENSE.txt](LICENSE.txt) file for details.

 ## Contact